 "You know, you've had Uncle Jim, Uncle Joe.
 They've been good and Uncle Bob," says my grandma.
 "And John.
 Everybody loves you; they tried to be there for you.
 I think they are there for you don't you think?"

-Jack Long at Bellbrook High School.
+Jack Long is a student at Bellbrook High School.
 Special thanks to Katie Bills-Tenney.
 Learn more at the school's website: https://www.sugarcreek.k12.oh.us/Domain/40 Support for Dayton Youth Radio comes from the Virginia W. Kettering Foundation and the Ohio Arts Council.